Roman Republic: Second Punic War

 After its victory, the Republic shifted its attention to its northern border as the Insubres and Boii were threatening Italy.
 Meanwhile, Carthage compensated the loss of Sicily and Sardinia with the conquest of Southern Hispania (up to Salamanca), and its rich silver mines.
-This enterprise was the work of the Barcid family, headed by Hamilcar, the former commander in Sicily.
-Hamilcar nonetheless died against the Oretani in 228; his son-in-law Hasdrubal the Fair – the founder of Carthago Nova – and his three sons Hannibal, Hasdrubal, and Mago, succeeded him.
 This rapid expansion worried Rome, which concluded a treaty with Hasdrubal in 226, stating that Carthage could not cross the Ebro river.
-However, the city of Saguntum, located in the south of the Ebro, appealed to Rome in 220 to act as arbitrator during a stasis.
-Hannibal dismissed Roman rights on the city, and took it in 219.
-At Rome, the Cornelii and the Aemilii considered the capture of Saguntum a casus belli, and won the debate against Fabius Maximus Verrucosus, who wanted to negotiate.
-An embassy carrying an ultimatum was sent to Carthage, asking its senate to condemn Hannibal's deeds.
-The Carthaginian refused, triggering the Second Punic War.
+But the city of Saguntum, south of the Ebro, appealed to Rome in 220 to act as arbitrator during a period of internal strife.
+Hannibal took the city in 219, triggering the Second Punic War.

 Initially, the Republic's plan was to carry war outside Italy, sending the consuls P. Cornelius Scipio to Hispania and Ti.
 Sempronius Longus to Africa, while their naval superiority prevented Carthage from attacking from the sea.
 This plan was thwarted by Hannibal's bold move to Italy.
 In May 218, he crossed the Ebro with a large army of about 100,000 soldiers and 37 elephants.
-He passed in Gaul, crossed the Rhone, then the Alps, possibly through the Col de Clapier (2,491 meters high).
-This famous exploit cost him almost half of his troops, but he could now rely on the Boii and Insubres, still at war with Rome.
-Publius Scipio, who had failed to block Hannibal on the Rhone, sent his elder brother Gnaeus with the main part of his army in Hispania according to the initial plan, and went back to Italy with the rest to resist Hannibal in Italy, but he was defeated and wounded near Pavia.
+He passed in Gaul, crossed the Rhone, then the Alps, possibly through the Col de Clapier.
+This exploit cost him almost half of his troops, but he could now rely on the Boii and Insubres, still at war with Rome.
+Publius Scipio, who had failed to block Hannibal on the Rhone, sent his elder brother Gnaeus with the main part of his army in Hispania according to the initial plan, and went back to Italy with the rest to resist Hannibal in Italy, but he was defeated and wounded near the Ticino river.